jklmnop10/vegnos/about.md

 * **Historical Secret Societies and Occult Knowledge** --- We outline networks, hierarchies, and mystical interpretations of power that demonstrate the ways esoteric knowledge has been maintained, concealed, and transmitted through history.

-## Our Approach
+### Our Approach

 Vegnos integrates these areas of study to reveal how occult knowledge and historical esotericism reveal a distinct truth: aliens create and manage our reality!

-## Engage with Us
+### Engage with Us

 Your support allows Vegnos to continue research, publish findings, and educate the public about the hidden forces influencing humanity.
-[Donations]({{site baseurl}}/donate) fund both immediate operational needs and future projects, such as publications or educational initiatives exploring the evidence for non-human intelligences.
+[Donations]({{site.baseurl}}/donate) fund both immediate operational needs and future projects, such as publications or educational initiatives exploring the evidence for non-human intelligences.
+[Contact us]({{site.baseurl}}/contact) for more information.